 “Well, here we are,” announced the Rockies fan.
 It was then that he reached over his head to the 6th shelf and pulled out a worn Pee Chee folder labeled Shut Up You Little Cunts.
 “This is it.
 In the old man’s handwriting.
 Over 600 pages of poems, essays, and notes about children that lived around him.”

 Hanky was at first stunned and then thrilled.
 He had heard about the lost manuscript and believed it existed even though naysayers insisted it was just a ruse left in Burroughs cryptic 1997 will.
 But here it was in his hands.
 It was real.
 Raw.
 He rifled through papers.
-One titled Backseat Noise.
-A short story called simply Mouthy Shitheads and what appeared to be an epic poem called Shut Up You Little Cunts, apparently important enough to label the entire work after it.
+One is titled Backseat Noise.
+A short story called simply Mouthy Shitheads and what appeared to be an epic poem called Shut Up You Little Cunts, apparently significant enough to label the entire work after it.

 “This was it.
 Here it was, right in front of me.
 And it was everything I imagined it to be.
 But, of course, I had to figure out the next step.
 Rockies man just stood and stared at me.
 We must have been there for over an hour, and he didn’t say a word to me.”